On this page

 What is HEY?

 Healthy Equal Youth (HEY) is about supporting the health and wellbeing of LGBTQIA+ young Victorians.
-The first of its kind in Australia, HEY brings together a network of partner organisations specialising in support and services for LGBTQIA+ young people.
+The first of its kind in Australia, HEY brings together a network of Partner organisations specialising in support and services for LGBTQIA+ young people.

 Every year, Youth Affairs Council Victoria (YACVic), in partnership with the Victorian Government, run the Healthy Equal Youth (HEY) Grants.
-Over 10 years, HEY Grants have supported over 111 organisations with more than $1 million of funding to improve LGBTQIA+ young people's mental health and well-being.
+Over 14 years, HEY Grants have supported over 143 organisations with more than $1.6 million of funding to improve LGBTQIA+ young people's mental health and well-being.

 With years of lived experience, expertise, and evidence-based practice, the HEY Partners and Grants are supporting more LGBTIQA+ young people than ever.
 We are committed to supporting young people in their self-discovery and pride, to connecting them with each other and their community, and to improving their overall mental health and wellbeing.